borkdude/deps.clj/README.md

 ## Rationale

 If your `clojure` installation works well for you, then you don't need this.
 This repo can be seen as a proof of concept of what is possible with GraalVM and Clojure.
 Windows users might find the `deps.exe` executable of value if they have trouble getting their system up and running.
-This repro might also be a place to experiment with features that are not available in the original `clojure` command.
+This repo might also be a place to experiment with features that are not available in the original `clojure` command.

 Arguably Bash and Powershell are less attractive languages for Clojure developers than Clojure itself.
 This repo provides the `clojure` bash script as